ablab/spades/assembler/src/projects/spaligner/README.md

 1. The first alignment starts on read on position 4 and ends on position 7.
 Corresponding path consists of a single edge 123+ (i.e. 123+) with start on position 2 and end on position 5.
-Path sequence: GAT
+Path sequence: GAT.
 2. While the second alignment covers the end of the read, starting on read on position 10 and ending on position 19.
 Corresponding path consists of two edges 288- and 128+ (i.e. 288-,128+) with start on position 7 (on 288-) and end on position 6 (on 128+).
-Path sequence: TTATCCGGG
+Path sequence: TTATCCGGG.

-If read was not fully aligned, SPAligner tries to prolong the longest alignment subpath in order to reconstruct full alignment path.
-In Example 2 SPAligner was not ably to prolong any of two given alignments.
+If a read was not fully aligned, SPAligner tries to prolong the longest alignment subpath in order to reconstruct a full alignment path.
+In **Example 2** SPAligner was not able to prolong any of two given alignments.

 ## Future plans